Duration : 8 hours

 The Indian International Model United Nations (IIMUN) is Asia's first and largest youth organization in which high school students are given the opportunity to debate on problems that the entire world is concerned of, and come down to resolutions.

+IIMUN - Kodaikanal chapter 16 is the conference we will be attending at the Kodaikanal International Business school on the 29th, 30th and 31st of January.
 Today afternoon, the assistant director of IIMUN came all the way from Mumbai to our school to give us a detailed introduction.
 She told us what this conference is all about and how it will help us throughout life.
 From what she spoke about, I clearly understood that public speaking is the key to success.
 I learned that ingraining the skill to speak confidently in front of people, even about something you are not aware of, is what will help you survive in the competitive world out there.

 She first briefed us on all the committees and what the main topics are in each of them.
 The six committees include President's special committee, Commission on the status of women, Human rights council, Security council and North Atlantic treaty of organization.
 She also informed us all the rules that have to be followed in all the committee sessions.